ironhacks/Tutorials-COVID-19/tutorials-fall-2022/python/tutorial-5-draft.md

 ## Theory

-In this section, we will go through the implmentation on lag regression models, so that you can understand and be able to implement a simple model immediatly.
+In this section, we will go through the implementation on lag regression models, so that you can understand and be able to implement a simple model immediately.

 A Distributed Lag Model is a model that lags a variable to get a better fitted data.